AmanVer07/Laptop_Prediction/README.md

 ---

 ## 📊 Problem Statement
 Laptop prices depend on multiple factors like hardware configuration, brand, and performance.
-Manually estimating prices is difficult, so this project uses **ML regression techniques** to predict laptop prices accurately.

 ---